-Even with its documented success, it is not until recently that acupuncture has been practiced by western medical professionals.
-The recent research on acupuncture has increased to the point where a more modern approach of acupuncture know as "Anatomical" acupuncture has been developed.
+Even with its documented success, it is not until recently that acupuncture was adopted and practiced by western medical professionals.
+The recent research on acupuncture has increased to the point where a more modern approach of acupuncture known as "Anatomical" acupuncture has been developed.
 This new approach has combined some of the classical views along with the modern knowledge of anatomy, physiology and pathophysiology.

-Acupuncture has been scientifically shown to decrease pain via the release of your body’s natural pain killers, known as endorphins: Endogenous (naturally made) + Morphine (chemical pain reliever) = Endorphin.
+Acupuncture has been scientifically shown to decrease pain via the release of your body’s natural painkillers, known as endorphins: endogenous (naturally made) + morphine (chemical pain reliever) = endorphins.
 These chemicals function by attaching to opiate receptor sites found throughout your nervous system.
-Endorphins block the pathways that send the pain signal to the brain, resulting in pain relief.
-According to the Chinese, acupuncture can also increase energy in the body, promote physical and mental well being, and some describe acupuncture as the best anti-inflammatory physical therapy tool that is available.
+Endorphins block the pathways that send pain signals to the brain, resulting in pain relief.
+According to the Chinese, acupuncture can also increase energy in the body, promote physical and mental wellbeing, and some describe acupuncture as the best anti-inflammatory physical therapy tool available.

-One of the greatest benefits of acupuncture is that it has limited side effects and risk.
+One of the greatest benefits of acupuncture is that it has limited side effects.
 The possible side effects are very minimal and include syncope (fainting), infection from bacteria on the skin or a non-sterile needle, and bruising from stimulating a minor blood vessel.
-At SEMI, all acupuncture needles used for each treatment are new and sterile, so the risk of infection is neglible.
-If you are pregnant or a hemophiliac, caution should be used with having acupuncture, however, select points can still be used.
+At SEMI, all the acupuncture needles used by our acupuncturists are new and sterile, so the risk of infection is negligible.
+If you are pregnant or a hemophiliac, caution should be used when choosing acupuncture, however with the right treatment and acupuncturist, the method can still be used.

 As previously mentioned, everyone responds differently to acupuncture.
-Some people respond immediately to treatment, some require several treatments before they respond and others do not respond at all to treatment.
+Some people respond immediately to treatment, some require several treatments before they respond and others do not respond at all.
 Depending on the injury, as few as one treatment may be needed, while others may need several treatment sessions over a number of weeks before symptoms are relieved.
-Treatment sessions usually last between 15-30 minutes, but can be as short as a seconds.
-Generally I like to perform at least three subsequent treatments before I consider discontinuing treatment if no relief has been achieved.
+Acupuncture treatments usually last between 15-30 minutes, but can be as short as a seconds.
+Generally our acupuncturists prefer to perform at least three treatments before discontinuing treatment, if no relief has been achieved.

-Some people experience relief immediately with treatment, or relief may occur after a few hours or even days.
-The effects of the treatment can last hours to days and have a cumulative effect over time.
+Some people experience pain relief immediately with treatment, or relief may occur after a few hours or even days.
+The effects of acupuncture treatments can last hours to days and have a cumulative effect over time.

-Before your treatment it is recommended that you have a light meal, no alcohol or barbiturates, for four hours prior to treatment.
-Also do not smoke tobacco for one hour prior to treatment.
-Following these guidelines will reduce the risk of fainting and will ensure that your body’s systems are functioning normally.
-After treatment it is recommended that you rest for two hours, avoid strenuous activity for two days if the treatment is for a painful condition, do no take caffeine or alcohol for two hours following treatment and do not smoke tobacco for at least one hour after treatment.
-Again, following these guidelines will help your body recover from the treatment without over stimulating your body’s nervous system.
+After your acupuncture treatment, it’s recommended that you rest for two hours, avoid strenuous activity for two days if the treatment is for a painful condition.
+Do not consume caffeine or alcohol for two hours following treatment and do not smoke for at least one hour after treatment.
+Again, following these guidelines will help your body recover from the treatment without over-stimulating your body’s nervous system.

 Acupuncture is a therapeutic modality that can be used for a variety of both acute and chronic conditions.
 Whether you are an elite athlete or a weekend warrior, chances are that acupuncture can help your rehabilitation.
-So keep acupuncture in mind and ask your therapist if it can help you, because as little as one treatment could translate into long lasting relief.
+So keep acupuncture in mind and ask your physiotherapist if it can help you, because as little as one treatment could translate into long lasting relief!